No Result

 Bar chart showing worldwide email marketing revenue growth from $7.5 billion in 2020 to projected $17.9 billion by 2027

 Email Marketing for Authors is more than a marketing tactic; it’s a way to build long-term, loyal relationships with readers.
-Unlike social media, where algorithms change constantly, email gives you direct access to your audience’s inbox.
+Unlike social media, where algorithms change constantly, email provides direct access to your audience’s inbox.

 • Global reach: Over 4.5 billion people worldwide use email in 2025 (Statista).